Author: William Henken

 How Well Do They Work?

 Studies on the efficacy of support groups tend to find that it’s less important which group one has chosen to attend and more important that one attends any group at all.
-The comfort and camaraderie received from fellowship has been seen to improve outcomes in recovery, with one study finding that “receiving emotional support … improved coping self-efficacy.”
+The comfort and camaraderie received from fellowship has been shown to improve outcomes in recovery, with one study finding that “receiving emotional support … improved coping self-efficacy.”
 Some even consider support groups to be not only effective but crucial to maintaining sobriety, with one research article declaring, “positive engagement with supportive recovery networks is central to an effective and sustainable recovery.”

 Get Support Now